alexacalkhoven/ecoPath/README.md

 It is simple to use and could be integrated into municipal and provincial incentive programs to reward citizens who reduce their emissions and encourage usage.

+Note: the "JJAC" file is the first edition save of the project where as "CalgaryHacks2019ActualFinalProject" is the completed version that was presented.